raandree/PowerShellTraining/Functions/Readme.md

     C:\Program Files  102400
     ```

-    This is because the pipeline is actually kind of a foreach each loop and you have to tell PowerShell, which section in your function should be called for each object that is piped into the function.
+    This is because the pipeline is actually kind of a foreach loop and you have to tell PowerShell, which section in your function should be called for each object that is piped into the function.
 A pipeline aware function has three code blocks:
     - Begin
     - Process
     - End